 Accredited investors should expect to pay at least $10,000 for a minimum stake upon future availability.

-Non-accredited investors can bypass the accreditation requirement by investing in a venture capital fund such as the Fundrise Innovation Fund or the ARK Venture Fund at Titan.
+Non-accredited investors can sidestep the accreditation requirement by investing in a venture capital fund such as the Fundrise Innovation Fund.

-Upside Foods is not a holding in either fund at this time.
+Upside Foods is not a holding in the fund at this time.

 Check out our list of top pre-IPO investing platforms for current share availability.